-October 26, 2012 - Is convicted of tax fraud and sentenced to four years in prison.
-He plans to appeal.
+October 26, 2012 - Is convicted of tax fraud, sentenced to four years in prison and barred from public office for five years.

 December 8, 2012 - In a message posted on his website, Berlusconi says he will run for prime minister again.